aregm/icl/README.md

 # Infrastructure Control Language

-Tool to easily run your data science, machine learning or deep learning experiments anywhere - local, on-prem cluster or hybrid cloud.
+Tool to easily run your data science, machine learning or deep learning experiments anywhere: locally, on-prem clusters, or hybrid clouds.
 Based on Infrastructure as Code, but pushed to the next level.
-Provides cosmic level of infrastructure control bringing old good days back when you can run program on the machine you develop.
+Provides cosmic level of infrastructure control bringing old good days back when you run program on the machine you develop.

 Still in engineering Alpha mode.
 Use with caution.
 But let us know what you think!

-## Install
+## Quick start

-OS - Ubuntu 22.04 or later, Rocky Linux 9.
-Docker should be installed.
+The simplest way to start with ICL is to create a local ICL cluster in a container:

 ```bash
 git clone https://github.com/intel-ai/icl.git